sHuewe/MapMarkerHandler/README.md

 ### Iterate through the data

-You can iterate through all elements stored under a certain marker on the map or iterate through your passed elements according to yout passed sorting.
+You can iterate through all elements stored under a certain marker on the map or iterate through your passed elements according to your passed sorting.

 #### Iterate through elements of a marker
 This is useful to react on click events on the markers.
 Following code demonstrates it